-Although it is the hospital of birth's responsibility to look up screening results and conduct any necessary follow-up, the NBSP does contact the hospital of birth as well as the infant's PCP and parents when a repeat screen is needed.
+Although it is the hospital of birth's responsibility to look up screening results and conduct any necessary followup, the NBSP does contact the hospital of birth as well as the infant's PCP and parents when a repeat screen is needed.
 The NBSP's follow-up actions are detailed in the process map below:

-1. Parent letters are mailed for Non-NICU babies only.

-2. A screen is a true unsuitable if the blood quantity is insufficient, there is no blood, or it is diluted/contaminated.

-3. If the infant's PCP is unknown, the NBSC at the hospital of birth is called.
+- Parent letters are mailed for Non-NICU babies only.
+1. - A screen is a true unsuitable if the blood quantity is insufficient, there is no blood, or it is diluted/contaminated.
+2. - 3.
+If the infant's PCP is unknown, the NBSC at the hospital of birth should contact the parents/ guardians to get the updated PCP information.